William II of Angoulême

-Count William aided the duke against the Boso II of La Marche and in return the duke supported the count's extension of his authority into the Bordelais.
+Count William aided the duke against Boso II of La Marche and in return the duke supported the count's extension of his authority into the Bordelais.
 William was regularly present with the duke's court from about 1000 until October 1010, when an important meeting involving the duke, King Robert II of France, King Sancho III of Navarre and Duke Sancho VI of Gascony took place at the church of Saint Jean d'Angély.
 His absence from this meeting probably indicates the growing enmity between Duke William and Fulk of Anjou.

 Although his fiefs (honores) had initially dominated the border between Saintonge and Poitou (where he subinfeudated some to Fulk), by 1024 William was exercising authority over all Saintonge.
 In Poitou William controlled the viscounty of Melle and its strongly fortified castrum (citadel).
 On one occasion William granted outright a church he owned to "his faithful [man]" Iterius, which illustrates how the feudal practice of granting lands in benefice had not completely overtaken the south of France.
 In 1020 William of Angoulême furthered his influence in Gascony by marrying his son to a daughter of Sancho VI.

 On 6 March 1025 a major assembly of Aquitanian prelates and barons met to discuss the claim of Duke William's son, William the Fat, for the Kingdom of Italy.
 William Taillefer and his eldest son were present.
 On 1 October 1026 William left on a pilgrimage to the Holy Sepulchre.
 He travelled through Hungary and Slavonia, even though these regions were generally avoided at that time by pilgrims, since they had only recently been converted to Christianity, according to Ademar.

 William died in March 1028 and was buried in the monastery of Saint-Cybard.
 An assembly of the principes et nobiles of Angoulême, Périgord and Saintonge met to judge the woman accused of poisoning him.
 William was succeeded at Angoulême by his eldest son, Alduin II, whose younger brother Geoffrey quarreled with him over the inheritance in Bordelais.
 Revolts broke out in Saintonge, where within a decade the Angoulêmes' authority had lapsed completely.